quasinaut/kinda-ksp2/README.md

 ### Add your game instance

 Add your game instance, either where steam installed it by right clicking on the game->manage->browse local files, and selecting the BuildID64 in that directory in CKAN, or wherever you store your KSP(2).
-I reccomend to make a copy of your current install and call it something like "Kerbal Space Program Too."
-This makes it easier to try different things.
+I recommend to make a copy of your current install and call it something like "Kerbal Space Program Too" This makes it easier to try different things.

 ### Setup and install